 Hmm… quite a lot, isn't it?

-Unfortunately, even if you had such an amount, currently there are only few existing financial products that are based on the concept of perpetuities.
+Unfortunately, even if you had such an amount, currently there are only a few existing financial products that are based on the concept of perpetuities.
 However, in the past, they were issued by many financial institutions (insurers and bank) and even the governments.
-For example, the so-called consols were issued by the United Kingdom government and were finally redeemed only in 2015.
+For example, the so-called consols were issued by the British government and were finally redeemed in 2015.

 Further interest rate calculations

 Now you know what is simple interest and how to calculate its value.
 So it's the high time you become familiar with more complex concepts of financial mathematics.

-You may also be curious how to compare several bank deposits (or loans) offers if they have different compounding periods and different interest rates.
+You may also be curious how to compare several bank deposit (or loan) offers if they have different compounding periods and different interest rates.
 To do so, you need to compute the Annual Percentage Yield, which is also known as the Effective Annual Rate (EAR).
-This value tells you what is the interest rate on the yearly basis and thus helps you make the best (i.e., the most reasonable) financial decision.
-We believe that the most comfortable way to do so is using our APY calculator.
-However, you can also do it by your own.
+This value tells you what is the interest rate on a yearly basis and thus helps you make the best (i.e., the most reasonable) financial decision.
+We believe that the most comfortable way to do so is by using our APY calculator.
+However, you can also do it on your own.
 If you are not sure how to do this, read the APY calculator description where everything is explained in detail.

 Another fascinating thing you can do when going deeper in interest calculations is to compute how long it would take to increase your investment by n%.
 Are you curious how much time you need to double your initial investment?
 Triple it?
 We suggest you use our smart rule of 72 calculator.

 Interest rate calculators in everyday life

-If you want to apply the concept of interest rate in everyday life situations, you can try the following tools designed by Omni team:
+If you want to apply the concept of interest rate to everyday life situations, you can try the following tools designed by the Omni team: